 The 10 Best Back Stretchers

 This wiki has been updated 30 times since it was first published in December of 2016.
 Whether you spend all day sitting at a desk, hefting and hauling heavy objects, or just being on your feet for extended periods, a good back stretcher can keep your spine from screaming in protest every time you move.
 These devices are designed to help prevent and relieve aches and pains caused by daily activities, but be sure to check with your doctor before using one.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes